rajdeeprath/red5-server-apps/rtmp-websocket-coordination/notes/connecting-wehsocket-and-rtmp-clients-over-sharedobjects.md

 >> NOTE: As a good programming habit make sure to `release` the acquired object when you know it wont be used anymore.

-Now if we look at out ISharedObjectListener implementation for listening to this shared object, it would look like this:
+Now if we look at our ISharedObjectListener implementation for listening to this shared object, it would look like this:

 ```
 private final class SharedObjectListener implements ISharedObjectListener
 {

-    private final CommLinkRouter router;
+    private final Router router;

     private final IScope scope;

     private final String path;

-    SharedObjectListener(CommLinkRouter router, IScope scope, String path) {
+    SharedObjectListener(Router router, IScope scope, String path) {
         log.debug("path: {} scope: {}", path, scope);
         this.router = router;
         this.scope = scope;